If you’ve taken many transcontinental flights, you may have felt that flying eastward seems to take less time than flying in the opposite direction.

 The plane used jet streams to reduce its journey from 18 hours to only 11.5 while flying at a low altitude below 25,000 feet.

-Subsequent airlines quickly realized that jet streams could be extremely valuable for reducing flight times and costs, so they began using them for planning routes.
+Subsequent airlines quickly realized that jet streams could be extremely valuable for reducing flight times and costs, so airlines, as part of their operations, began using them as part of thei for planning routes.

 As the Jet Stream’s direction is from west to east, they make it easier to fly with the stream than against it.
 For this reason, the flight time from the same two locations is lower when the journey is from east to west than vice versa.